harborhq/r-token/README.md

   <img src="https://github.com/harborhq/r-token/raw/master/docs/images/permissions.png" width="500">
 </p>

-Token level permissions include:
+Token-level permissions include:

 * `unlocked` - controls locking and unlocking of all token trades for a particular token
 * `partialAmounts` - allows or disallows transfers of partial token amounts

-Participant level permissions include:
+Participant-level permissions include:

 * `PERM_SEND` - permission for a participant to send a token to another account
 * `PERM_RECV` - permission for a participant to receive a token from another account